WebexCC-SA/LAB-2352/docs/Labguide/PreRequisites.md

 !!! note "Lab Objectives"

+    - We will create Chrome profiles so that you can login the Administrators, Agents and Supervisors using the same Browser

     - The initial section of the lab is a walkthrough, the Desktop has been configured for you.
 This ensures you can experience a fully configured Agent desktop. **The Password sent through the email is the same for Agent and Admin login**

     - Explore the Agent Experience on the Webex Contact Center by logging into the Agent Desktop application and navigating its out-of-the-box capabilities.